Full length documentary

 This essay involving a strong personal story of one of the co-authors - also a teacher in one of the oldest film schools of the world - transverses the key topics that affect tertiary education the world over.
 This is even more perceivable in Central Europe whose institutions are weakened by the discontinuity of democratic culture.

 Speakers in the film include sociologist Frank Furedi, one of the main Guardian writers on education; linguist Noam Chomsky; Stanislav Štech, the former Minister of Education and Professor in social psychology; Jiří Nantl, educational expert, manager and one of the chief proponents of the Czech version of tertiary education reform that elicited severe protests; and investigative journalist Jiří Štický who has been focusing on the economies and internal processes of universities in recent years; and Jeffrey Beall - the film reveals the mysterious end of his global list of predatory scientific periodicals using his story.
 The film also reflects on the conceptual and political struggles for the form of Czech tertiary education, looking back on the quarter-century of the Accreditation Committee and its opponents, and is set within a tragicomic personal story line of one of its authors.
-The film also lets a strong student voice speak and features many more persons and themes.
+It is not a film about universities, of which there are many, but about the pathologies of this environment.